ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - also note that we use the real values of A, after finding which cols are the basis cols
     - do NOT use the RREF format column literal values
   - $\bar{b}' = A\bar{x} = P\bar{b}  $
-  - also, P = QQ^T in context of QR decomp, where A = QR
+  - also, $P = QQ^T$ in context of QR decomp, where A = QR
+  - QR is also nice b/c no need to compute inverse
   - the `projection matrix` P *only* depends on the vector space spanned by the columns of A
 - `Q` - `orthogonal matrix`
   - in many cases is a basis